sparq-ai/search-client-js/README.md

 # SearchTap Search Client

+## About

-Search Client is a light weight search-only client to be used in applications which require search access to their SearchTap data and do not require full blown client [`@searchtap/client`]()
+Search Client is a lightweight search-only client that handles only the searches.
+It can be used in applications that require search access to their data and don't require the full blown client [`@searchtap/client`]()

+- The Search Client library makes it easy to send requests and retrieve search results from the server for you.
+- The package supports the library and handles     so that you can focus on .

 ## Installation

-Use following methods to install the package
+You can use the following methods to install the package

-### Yarn or NPM
+### NPM or Yarn

+- `npm i --save @searchtap/searchclient`

+or

 - `yarn add @searchtap/searchclient`

-- `npm i --save @searchtap/searchclient`

 ### Browser